 Students declared ineligible for financial aid on the basis of unsatisfactory academic progress may appeal the decision in writing by completing the Satisfactory Academic Progress Appeal Form.
 Appeals are based on extenuating circumstances only; documentation is required.

 A student that chooses not to appeal, or whose appeal is denied, will regain eligibility once the minimum standards for GPA and/or completion ratio are attained.
 The student is responsible for contacting the Financial Aid Office when standards are reached.

-Limited institutional funds are available to graduate students working on a first masters degree who demonstrate financial need.
+Limited institutional funds are available to graduate students working on a first master's degree who demonstrate financial need.
 Repayment is not required.
-Grants range in value up to $2,000 per year.

 The Grad PLUS loan allows a graduate student to borrow up to the total cost of education minus any other financial aid.
-The interest rate is fixed, and repayment is generally deferred while in school.
+The interest rate is variable, and repayment is generally deferred while in school.
 Half-time (6 graduate semester hours) enrollment, satisfactory academic progress, and a credit check are required.
-Additional information and application procedures are available in the Loans section of the financial aid website.
+Additional information and application procedures are available in the Loans section of the Financial Aid Office website.